mergeability/mergeable/README.md

 ### labels
-Creates comments in issues and/or pull requests depending on the event specified in the `when` tag.
+Creates labels in issues and/or pull requests depending on the event specified in the `when` tag.

 ```yml
 - do: labels